 Figure 1: Left: location of study.
 Middle: aerial photograph of study site overlain with home ranges calculated using a 95% minimum convex polygon (MCP) estimate, for each individual.
 Different individuals are indicated by different colors.
 Right: Two example MCPs showing the presence of shrubs.

+This figure is not that pretty.

-Figure 3: Boxplot showing the frequency of observation by mesohabitat type and gender.
+Figure 2: Boxplot showing the frequency of observation by mesohabitat type and gender.

+if you present microhabitat, you should also have a figure?

-Figure 3: Plots of shrub density on the tendency of lizards to be associated with shrubs.
+Figure 3: Plots of shrub density on the weighted lizard associations with shrubs.

 Supporting Information